Jump to Recipe Print Recipe

 Chocolate cupcakes wet and dry ingredients in a bowl.

-Pour the wet ingredients into the dry ingredients and mix them together gently until barely mixed.
-Overmixing can cause these cupcakes to be denser, so I do NOT recommend using a standing mixer to make this cupcake recipe.
+• Gently pour the wet ingredients into the dry ingredients and mix until just combined.
+Avoid overmixing to keep the cupcakes light and fluffy.
+I do not recommend using a stand mixer to make the cake batter.

 Gluten free chocolate cupcake batter in a bowl.